Steven-Ireland/ImprovementML-Brain/README.md

 ![Architecture](img/RoughArchitecture.PNG)

+Occasionally streaming the training process at http://twitch.tv/scientaster

-See stevenire.land for project updates or technical progress
+See stevenire.land for project updates or technical progress.